ppy/osu-wiki/wiki/Contests/M2P/en.md

 ## Schedules

-Iterations usually happen every 1 or 2 months, with each iteration's schedule going as follows:
+Iterations usually happen once every 1 or 2 months, with each iteration's schedule going as follows:

 | Event | Duration |
 | --: | :-- |